About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 Lecturer in Law699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-After five productive years at eHarmony, Sarian became general counsel at OilR, where he advises the early-stage startup in areas such as intellectual property, corporate structure, contracts, securities, SEC and FINRA issues, KYC/AML, capital raising and Whitepaper.
+After five productive years at eHarmony, Sarian became general counsel at OilR when eHarmony was acquired.
+At OilR, an early stage blockchain stable coin, he advised the startup in areas such as whitepaper, intellectual property, corporate structure, contracts, securities, SEC and FINRA issues, KYC/AML and capital raising.

 FACULTY IN THE NEWS

 May 23, 2023

 Professor David Cruz was recently interviewed about a controversial bill that was passed in Connecticut.
 "Paying even modest attention to the bill’s definitions should make it clear beyond doubt that it will not be the source of protections based upon the age of people to whom one is attracted or with whom one has sex," Cruz said.